strapi/documentation/docs/user-docs/latest/content-types-builder/introduction-to-content-types-builder.md

 From each category of the Content-Types Builder, it is possible to:

-- click on an existing content type or component to access it and edit it (see [Editing and deleting content types](saving-editing-deleting-content-types)),
+- click on an existing content-type or component to access it and edit it (see [Editing and deleting content types](saving-editing-deleting-content-types)),
-- or create a new content type or component (see [Creating content types](creating-new-content-type)).
+- or create a new content-type or component (see [Creating content types](creating-new-content-type)).

 ::: tip TIP
 Use the search bar to find a specific entry in the Content-Types Builder.